Green River Knives – made in U.S.A.

-I’ve put a lot of handles (scales, for you wise guys) on a lot of Green River blades of every design.
+I’ve put a lot of handles on a lot of Green River blades of every design.
 Though not a pro when it comes to this type of thing, I’ve enjoyed the final products, not so much in aesthetics but in function.
-And function, it does.
+And function, the Green Rivers do admirably.

 My current “user” Green Rivers include a patch knife and a small butcher.
-The latter knife, one I’ve used extensively, has proven to me why the Green River blade (did I say it’s made in USA?) is literally the knife that won the west… and the east, the north and the south.
+The latter knife, one I’ve used extensively, has proven to me why the Green River blade is literally the knife that won the west… and the east, the north, and the south.

 The Green River small butcher knife is considered by many American cutlery researchers of non-revisionist history to be the most common knife carried and used by mountain men, frontiersmen, and other explorers.
 While this is true, most any knife one was able to acquire came into use in those days but the Green River was much more preferred.
 The National Museum of American History reports:

 John Russell began manufacturing tools and cutlery in 1834 and established a new factory on the Green River in Massachusetts in 1836.
 His knives rivaled the quality of those manufactured in Sheffield, England, and as settlers moved West in the 1840s Russell’s Green River knives moved with them.
 Green River knives were ubiquitous in the early American West, and the phrase “up to Green River” entered the American lexicon meaning something well constructed or very well done. (https://americanhistory.si.edu/collections/search/object/nmah_1065606)